amitman7/Feature-Extraction/README.md

 # Structures feature extraction

-I've took several UniProt IDs to extract their corresponding PDB files from the AlphaFold database, followed by the creation of a comprehensive data frame using the Pandas library.
-Utilizing the iFeature Omega API, I fetched 14 structural features, each represented as a column in this comprehensive data frame.
+I've took several UniProt IDs to extract their corresponding PDB files from the AlphaFold database.
+Subsequently, I generated a one-dimensional vector for each protein.
+Using the iFeature Omega API, I obtained 13 structural features and integrated them into the vector.
+Each resulting vector comprises 722 values.